particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 - The third line (`hook-response`) contains the response received from your webhook URL.
 Large responses will generate multiple response events.
 Your device can subscribe to these events with `Particle.subscribe()` to receive the data.

-The event name will use the triggering event, not the webhook hook name filter.
+The event name will use the triggering event, not the webhook hook name filter. p
 If your hook captures everything starting with `my-hooks`, but you published `my-hooks/get_weather`, then your response event name would be `hook-response/my-hooks/get_weather`.
 Each packet event name includes the index of the packet in the response.

 The hook sent and response events cannot trigger webhooks themselves to avoid the possibility of a bad webhook recursively triggering other webhooks.
 Use the [Console event logs](https://console.particle.io/logs) or open an [event stream](/reference/cloud-apis/api/#get-a-stream-of-events) to see these events.

+### Webhook events and the product event stream

+Prior to March 2023, webhook events like hook-sent, hook-error, and hook-response only went to the device owner's event stream.
+If the device was unclaimed, the events disappeared.

+Now, these events also appear in the product event stream, in the console, SSE event stream, and webhooks.

+Additionally, unclaimed product devices can now subscribe to these events to get webhook responses.

 ### Multipart responses